CeciliaSG/pp1_cocktail_evening/README.md

 - The base code for the header, nav and dropdown menu came from Love Running project but was modified to better fit the design of the site.

 - The base code for the form came from the the Love Running project but has been modified to fit the design of the site.
+Instructions on how to implement form validation was taken from the instructions in the Love Running project.

 - Solution on how to target a background image added in css on a specific page, came from [Stackoverflow] (<https://stackoverflow.com/>)
 - My mentor helped me to figure out how to fix the problem with image sizing on the where page by applying background-size: contain;